Pagure/pagure/doc/configuration.rst

 compatibility for URLs using the complete git hash (the 40 characters).
 For URLs using a shorter hash, the URLs will remain broken.

-This configuration key allows turning on or off this backward compatibility which is useful for pagure instances running since before 1.3 but is not for newer instances.
+This configuration key enables or disables this backward compatibility which is useful for pagure instances running since before 1.3 but is not for newer instances.